meyiu/profile/index.md

 <img src="https://user-images.githubusercontent.com/54088435/63208186-76e90480-c114-11e9-9b1f-9e1aa3592b3a.png" width="250" height="180" />

 The results from these tests describes my personality and mindset and I believe that these results are accurate and displays how I act in an environment.
 These results also help me to understand my strength and weakness points, and to realise how I think and act.
 It may influence me to overcome my introvert trait and encourage me to be more active in a team.
-I would also use these results to find various types of team members to ensure that our group will be able to work on each of our strengths and weaknesses.
+It would also influence me to focus on my strengths and learning styles to achieve the best possible result within the group work.
+I would use these results to find various types of team members to ensure that our group will be able to work on each of our strengths and weaknesses.
+I believe that when forming a team, it is important to have a diverse personality traits to ensure we all can work on our different strengths and expertise.

 ## 5. Project Ideas